mcanyucel/Mini-Spotify-Controller/README.md

 * A randomizer!
 See below for details.
 * Requires a spotify device to be active.
 If there is no active device, it show a message to open a Spotify app in any of your devices.

+## New Features

+### 1.1.4

+* Song radio feature is added.
+This is basically the randomize function with the currently playing song as the only starting seed.
+* Changed all one line functions from body block to expression block.
+* Changed settings button from text to icon.
+* Fixed a bug where if the randomization/song radio fails, the play button was stuck as hourglass icon.

+### 1.1.3

+* Added randomizer feature.
+See below for details.
+* Fixed a bug where the image cover art was updated every second (which was not necessary).

+### 1.1.2

+* Added a "Stats for Nerds" style "audio features" window.
+It can be accessed by the button on the app bar with a chart icon.

+### 1.1.1

+* Added a feature to share.
+Clicking the share button will copy the currently playing track's Spotify url to the clipboard.

+### 1.0.0

+* Added a feature to display if the current track is added to the library or not.
+User can click the heart icon to add or remove the track from the library.
+Added tracks will be displayed with a red heart icon, and removed tracks will be displayed with a light gray heart icon.

 ### Randomizer

 The randomization flow is as follows: